Easton, PA Criminal Defense Lawyer

-If your facing criminal charges, it’s important to know your legal rights!
+If you are facing criminal charges in Easton, Pennsylvania, it’s important to know your legal rights!
 For instance, did you know police can’t search your home or vehicle without your permission or a search warrant?
 You also aren’t required to speak with police about your charges without first speaking to an attorney.
 While facing criminal charges can be one of the most stressful and confusing times in your life, it’s important to understand that you still have rights and you should exercise them.
 You need an attorney who will stand in the trenches with you and fight for those rights.

 Young, Marr and Associates has made it their mission to ensure the best possible outcome for our clients.
 Whether you’re facing a simple traffic violation or felony charges, we have an experienced, diverse group of attorneys who are ready to assist you, no matter your criminal law needs.

-We’ve been assisting clients for more than 20 years and have extensive knowledge and experience in criminal, family law, bankruptcy and a wide range of civil litigation.
+We’ve been assisting clients for more than 20 years in Easton, PA and the surrounding Pennsylvania area and have extensive knowledge and experience in criminal, family law, bankruptcy and a wide range of civil litigation.
 Our attorneys are dedicated to treating each case, each person with the respect and expertise they deserve.